Doo-wop: Doo-wop's influence

 Doo-wop's influence continued in soul, pop, and rock groups of the 1960s, including the Four Seasons, girl groups, and vocal surf music performers such as the Beach Boys.
 In the Beach Boys' case, doo-wop influence is evident in the chord progression used on part of their early hit "Surfer Girl".
-The Beach Boys later acknowledged their debt to doo-wop by covering the Regents' 1961 #7 hit, "Barbara Ann" with their #2 cover of the song in 1966.
+The Beach Boys later acknowledged their debt to doo-wop by covering the Regents' 1961 number 7 hit, "Barbara Ann" with their number 2 cover of the song in 1966.
 In 1984, Billy Joel released "The Longest Time", a clear tribute to doo-wop music.
+In 1998, Lauren Hill released the song "Doo Wop (That Thing)", using many elements of the Doo-wop style.